Professor Eli Neuman-Hammond

 Conduct, conversation, and critique:

--Absolutely no texting, using cell phones or unrelated technology in class.
+Absolutely no cell phones or unrelated technology in class.
+We have breaks, text then if you want to.

--Critiques and conversations are critical and ongoing processes for artists and designers; these exchanges provide an opportunity to give and receive feedback while developing a project.
-Critiques are a reciprocal process; during critiques and other activities, you are expected to participate.
+Critiques and conversations are vital, ongoing processes for artists and designers; these exchanges provide an opportunity to give and receive feedback while developing a project.
+Critiques are a reciprocal processes; during critiques and other activities, you are expected to participate.

 You are expected to attend and be present for the full period of all classes.
 Late arrival will impact your participation grade.
 15 minutes late arrival/early departure/disappearance during class will be counted as tardy.
 Two tardies will result in an absence.
 30 minutes late arrival/early departure will be counted as absent unless otherwise arranged.